Learn and play the great game of Field Hockey

 We don’t only cater for the young ones.
 This season, we look forward to growth of the Senior Hockey Section, for ages 16 and upwards.

-Mini Hockey training sessions are every Saturday morning at the DBIS pitch.
-The specific training times for the various age groups are listed below:
+Mini Hockey training sessions are every Saturday morning at the Discovery Bay International School (DBIS) pitch.

 |U6||8:00 am - 9:00 am|

 When you come to training remember to bring the following Safety Equipment:

 - Mouth guards – mandatory We really want to protect your beautiful smile.